Tangents: The Tea Party Collection

-Tangents is a greatest hits collection from Canadian band The Tea Party, released in 2000 (see 2000 in music).
+Tangents is a greatest hits collection from Canadian band the Tea Party, released in 2000.

-Tangents includes singles from Splendor Solis (1993), The Edges of Twilight (1995), Transmission (1997) and Triptych (1999), together with the single "Walking Wounded", B-sides recorded during the Triptych sessions and a cover of The Rolling Stones' "Paint It, Black".
-The album reached platinum status within a few months of its release.
+Tangents includes singles from Splendor Solis (1993), The Edges of Twilight (1995), Transmission (1997) and Triptych (1999), together with the single "Walking Wounded", B-sides recorded during the Triptych sessions and a cover of the Rolling Stones' "Paint It Black".

 The DVD compilation Illuminations was released in 2001 to complement Tangents.

 Stuart Chatwood (Creative Director), Antoine Moonen (Graphic Artist), James St. Laurent/Margaret Malandruccolo/Nick Sarros (Photographers) won the 2001 Juno Award for "Best Artwork".

+Commercial performance

-Tangents debuted at #10 on the Canadian Albums Chart, selling 14,780 copies in its first week.
+Tangents debuted at number 10 on the Canadian Albums Chart, selling 14,780 copies in its first week.
+The album was certified platinum in Canada.